Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 Shortlisting

-Candidates that have been informed they have been shortlisted for interview will be required to provide their academic transcripts and two references to the DTP.
-Preferably, these documents will be sent directly to the DTP from the referee but, in some circumstances, can also be supplied by the student.
+Candidates that have been informed they have been shortlisted for interview will be required to provide their academic transcripts, certificates and two references to the DTP.
+One academic reference must be academic, however the second can be personal or work related if needed.

 Interviews